Menus:

 Railfan Information

-Observing Auto Train operations in Lorton Auto Train operations can be easily viewed by railfans at the Lorton and Sanford terminals.
-Plan to drive there, since there is little or no public transportation to either station.
+Observing Auto Train operations in Lorton Railfans can easily view Auto Train operations at the Lorton and Sanford terminals.
+There's plentiful visitor parking at Lorton; bear to the left of the greeters booth when entering the station area.
+Visitor parking is more limited at Sanford.
+Railfans arriving by public transit can use the Fairfax Connector bus to visit the Lorton terminal, and the Lynx bus to to visit the Sanford terminal.
 Arrive around 1:00pm, when things start to get busy, and plan to stay until around 4:00, by which time the Auto Train should be on its way.
-There's plentiful visitor parking at Lorton (bear to the left of the greeters booth when entering the station area).
-Visitor parking is more limited at Sanford.
-Railfans may also wish to watch the morning arrival of the Auto Train.
-If you choose to do so, be sure to check the Amtrak website for the estimated time of arrival.
+Railfans may also wish to watch the morning arrival of the Auto Train, making sure to check the Amtrak website for the estimated time of arrival.

 Your Comments

 Comments about these tips or your trip are always welcome and may be sent directly to .
-I try to respond to questions and comments within a day of receipt.
-Remember that I have no official relationship with Amtrak or the Auto Train other than as an occasional passenger.
-The Auto Train material on this website was totally revised and updated in late 2007.
-If you see something that should be changed or added, please let me know!
+Don tries to respond to questions and comments within a day of receipt.
+Remember that he has no official relationship with Amtrak or the Auto Train other than as an occasional passenger.
+The Auto Train material on this website was totally revised and updated in May 2020.
+If you see something that should be changed or added, please let Don know!

-My grateful appreciation to On-Track-On-Line members Alan Burden and Kevin Korell for their extensive help in updating this web material.
+Thanks to David Warner for his help in updating this web material.

 Individuals wishing to use all or part of this document on their own websites or in other media, including print publications, must first obtain permission from the author.
 See also the copyright statement on this page.